 There are some skills a hospice administrator needs that can’t be taught in the classroom.
 Compassion is the most precious resource in hospice care, as dealing with end-of-life issues never gets easier—and if it does get easy, that can be a symptom of compassion fatigue.

 Other skills, however, can be taught and learned over time; communication skills, for example, are at a premium in hospice administration.
 This role requires delicate conversations about serious issues and requires having those conversations with many people from different personal and professional backgrounds.
 Hospice administrators are responsible for running a business, but they can never lose sight of their product: providing compassionate care for those at their most fragile.

 While hospices must be licensed in the states in which they operate, hospice administrators themselves do not need state-level certification or licensure.
 Voluntary certification, however, can be both professionally appealing and personally rewarding.
 While several designations have been retired over the years, the gold standard of professional certification for hospice administrators is still the National Board for Home Care and Hospice Certification (NBHCC).

-The NBHCC offers three different levels of certification for hospice administration: certified hospice manager (CHM), certified hospice administrator (CHA), and certified hospice executive (CHE).
+The NBHCC offers three different levels of certification for hospice administration: certified hospice manager (CHM), certified hospice administrator (CHA), and certified hospice executive (ACHE).
 The application fee and the exam fee cost a total of $598.